NinaZumel/dark_tales_sleuth/content/pages/austin-philips.md

 [**The Telegram**](/austin-philips/the-telegram/): A naive young telegraph operator finds herself at a fork in the road.
 From *The Strand*, July 1909.

+[**The Missing Word**](/austin-philips/the-missing-word/): In the midst of a midnight storm, an old telegraph operator tells his colleagues about the night he "heard" his fellow telegraphist's murder.
+From *Pall Mall*, November 1907.

 </div>

 <p class="credit">